james-s-k/ai-layer/readme.txt

 = Is the data public? =

-All REST endpoints are public and read-only.
-Private fields (marked as internal in the field definitions) are automatically excluded from API responses.
+All REST read endpoints are public for **published** entity posts.
+Draft and private items return 404 on public GET requests.
+Fields marked as internal in the field definitions are always excluded from API responses.
+Write operations always require authentication.

 = What is the difference between /.well-known/ai-layer and llms.txt? =